metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 1. `"read_write"` - List of patterns that should be read/write remotely.
 2. `"read_only"` - List of patterns that should be read only remotely.
 3. `"local"` - List of patterns that should be read locally.
+4. `"not_found"` - List of patters that should never be read nor written.
+These files should be treated as non-existent.

 The logic for choosing the behavior is as follows: